codeque-co/codeque/README.md

   - What if we would generate key on user device
     - we would have to generate .wasm on demand

-  - ❌ Will partial .wasm impl be maintainable?
+  - ✅ Will partial .wasm impl be maintainable?
+    - let's do  not overcomplicate wasm part
+      - some really greedy cheaters would just lose their time
+      - blocking key copy-paste is good enough - we will use fingerprint
     - maybe we should build just JS on demand in the cloud?
-    - ❌ how we differentiate operations like search, eslint, replace on wasm side and still having nice API
+    - ✅ how we differentiate operations like search, eslint, replace on wasm side and still having nice API
       - remember codeQue can be used as a npm module
       - wasm would have to control the flow of the program - pain in the ass ?
+        - too much work
+      - we would have just different functions to do different things
+        - maybe we can somehow pass current stack trace to authorize xD ?
+        - if someone would try to overuse regular license to have company/project features - we don't care
+          - we can obfuscate license checks, so it's harder to use "search" check in place of "eslint" check
   - License v1.0 - alpha
     - shared AES key and on demand 6 months license gen
   - License v1.1 - beta
+    - each release changes the AES key
     - license generated using account on server (auth via github)
-    - each license key valid 1 month, github auth/my server refresh token to refresh key
     - device fingerprint
+    - each license key valid for device & version, github auth/my server refresh token to refresh key
   - License v2 - with version for companies (eslint etc)
     - fingerprint
     - unique AES key for each organization/user